CIDFriendsCentral/CIDFriendsCentral.github.io/content/CNC/3D Cutting/SmoothRough/_index.md

  ![image](/images/257.jpg)

 You now have your cut file, and you are free to cut like any other piece.
-Go to the cutting section.
+Go to the [Securing Material](https://cid.friendscentral.org/cnc/securing/index.html) section.